PaperStrike/onfetch/README.md

 To switch back to the standard mode, call `onfetch.useDefault()` in the client side.

-To disable `onfetch/sw`, store its default import value beforehand, and call its `deactivate` method.
+To disable `onfetch/sw`, store its default import value beforehand, and call its `restore` method.
 After that, if the client `onfetch` still uses the service worker mode, it will never intercept any requests.

 ```js
 // In the service worker.